DevGrow/devgrow.github.io/_posts/2010-11-23-top-10-google-chrome-extensions.markdown

 - web browsers
 ---

 What can I say, I've been in love with [Google Chrome](http://www.google.com/chrome/intl/en/landing_chrome.html?hl=en) since they day it was released.
 I resisted using it until extensions were added, as I was highly dependent on my Firefox plugins as a web developer.
-As Chrome gets more and more popular, tons of great extensions are being developed that have made it one of the (if not the) best browsers around.<!-- more -->
+As Chrome gets more and more popular, tons of great extensions are being developed that have made it one of the (if not the) best browsers around.